HugoMatilla/JavaScriptCheatSheet/README.md

 	> Window
 ```

-Object literal with mehtods. (functions inside an objects are called methods)
+Object literal with methods. (functions inside an objects are called methods)

 ```javascript